hamza-140/job-portal/README.md

 ## 🧐 About <a name = "about"></a>

 Job Portal is a full-stack web application developed to facilitate job searching and hiring processes.
-It provides a platform for job seekers to explore job listings, apply for positions, and manage their applications, while employers can post job openings and review candidate applications.
+It provides a platform for job seekers to explore job listings, apply for positions, and manage their applications, while employers can post job openings and review candidate's applications.

 ## 🎥 Demo / Working <a name = "demo"></a>